epstabler/star/README.md

 ## haskell/
 An implementation of *-merge and labeling.
 This typed, higher order language is good for carefully assessing the anatomy of these processes.
+This representation provides the clearest representation of what the *-extension really amounts to.